bitshifter/bitshifter.github.io/_posts/2018-06-20-the-last-10-percent.md

 }
 ```

-If you look at the assembly listing on [godbolt](https://godbolt.org/g/9DGsCy) you can see both `add_scalar` and `add_sse2` are both in the assembly output (SSE2 is always available on x86-x64 targets) but `add_avx2` is not as AVX2 is not.
+If you look at the assembly listing on [Compiler Explorer](https://godbolt.org/g/9DGsCy) you can see both `add_scalar` and `add_sse2` are both in the assembly output (SSE2 is always available on x86-x64 targets) but `add_avx2` is not as AVX2 is not.
 The `add` function has inlined the SSE2 version.
 The target features available it compile time can be controlled via `rustc` flags.

 The runtime check uses the `#[target_feature = "<feature>"]` attribute that can be used on functions to emit code using that feature.
 The functions must be marked as `unsafe` as if they were executed on a CPU that didn't support that feature the program would crash.
 The `is_x86_feature_detected!` can be used to determine if the feature is available at runtime and then call the appropriate function.
 Here's an example of runtime feature selection: